Amortization vs Depreciation: What Are the Differences?

 • Costs of issuing bonds to raise capital

-Amortization is typically expensed on a straight-line basis, which means that you would divide the total cost of the asset by the number of years it will provide use to the business, then deduct that amount each year.
+Amortization is typically expensed on a straight-line model.
+To do so, you would divide the total cost of the asset by the number of years it will be of use to the business; the result of that equation is the amount you’d deduct each year.

 To determine an intangible asset’s useful life, you need to consider the length of time that the asset is expected to produce benefits for the business.
 An intangible asset’s useful life can also be the length of the contract that allows for the use of the asset.